 We believe that our cash and cash equivalents will be sufficient to fund our operations and capital expenditure requirements as currently planned for at least the next 12 months.
 This estimate does not reflect any additional expenditures resulting from additional sponsored research or the in-licensing or acquisition of additional product candidates or technologies or associated development that we may pursue following any such transactions.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Our capital requirements will depend on several factors, including the scope of any additional collaborative research programs, the success of our pursuit, by acquisition, in-licensing or otherwise, and subsequent development of additional product candidates or technologies, and the success of our ongoing development programs.
 We believe that we may need additional funding in the event that we acquire or in-license one or more additional product candidates and undertake development.
-In addition, our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or with the availability of drug supply or if we further expand the scope or size of our clinical trials or collaborative research programs.
+In addition, our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or issues with the availability of drug supply, or our preclinical development programs, such as inability to develop formulations or establish manufacturing capabilities for our preclinical product candidates, or if we further expand the scope of our clinical trials, preclinical development programs or collaborative gene therapy sponsored research programs.
 Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing or process development, or if we are required by the FDA, the EMA, or regulatory authorities in other jurisdictions to perform clinical or nonclinical trials or other studies in addition to those we currently expect to conduct.
-As a result, we may need or may seek to obtain additional funding in connection with our continuing operations sooner than expected.
+As a result, we may need or may seek to obtain additional funding in connection with our continuing

 The future development of our product candidates is highly uncertain.
-We expect the clinical development for Zimura will continue for at least the next several years.
-At this time, we cannot reasonably estimate the remaining costs necessary to complete clinical development, to complete process development and manufacturing scale-up and validation activities or to potentially seek marketing approval with respect to our product candidates.
+We expect the development of our product candidates will continue for at least the next several years.
+At this time, we cannot reasonably estimate the remaining costs necessary to complete development, to complete process development and manufacturing scale-up and validation activities or to potentially seek marketing approval with respect to our product candidates.